hollyperley23/OldTube-TV/readme.md

 ## setup
 - **make sure you have [imagemagick](https://imagemagick.org/) and [ffmpeg](https://ffmpeg.org/) in your PATH.**
+- **Flash is needed for certain things: https://archive.org/details/flashplayer_old (Flash 32) or https://gitlab.com/cleanflash/installer/-/releases (Clean Flash 34)**

 ### when installing imagemagick, make sure you also install its legacy tools (convert)!

 - install node.js
-- open a terminal (windows powershell/cmd) in the directory you cloned yt2009 to, then:
+- open a terminal (windows powershell/cmd) in the directory you cloned the instance to, then:
 - install required dependencies with: `npm install`
 - create a config file by launching and following: `node yt2009setup.js`
 - run to set and download remaining assets `node post_config_setup.js`